What is Numerology?

 Our individual number sets are also referred to as our “tones” or “frequency”.
 These frequencies help create our experiences, relationships, ways of thinking, well-being and much more.
 They both attract and repel these things throughout our lives.
 While there are certain aspects of our numerology we can’t change, there are some adjustments one can make to create accord instead of discord in someone’s number sets.
 This is where Transformative Numerology comes into play.

 Transformative Numerology is an upper-echelon practice of Pythagorean numerology.
 It’s a specialized ancient practice that goes beyond simply understanding these influences.
 Rather, it uses numerology to enact change in one’s life and advances conscious living.
 Pythagoreans believed that Number was the wisest of all things.
 The only wiser thing besides Number, is the “naming power” or application of this wisdom.
 This practice has been handed down from generations via the Master and Apprentice relationship.
-This educational process lasted a minimum of five years and extended beyond intellectual conceptualization, but involved commitment to a very specific way of life.
+This educational process started as a period of five years and extended beyond intellectual conceptualization, but involved commitment to a very specific way of life.
 Pythagoreans considered themselves lifelong students of the philosophy since there is no end to the inquiry of potential.

 Transformative Numerology was passed down by the oral tradition because Pythagoras believed that philosophical doctrines of “ultimate concern” should never be published.
 This is because the philosophy cannot solely be absorbed through contemplation, and because books cannot answer questions or engage in philosophical inquiry.
-These understanding are ultimately attained via a process of integrating this knowledge mind, body and spirit; facilitated by the Master-Apprentice relationship.
+These understandings are ultimately attained via a process of integrating this knowledge mind, body and spirit; facilitated by the Master-Apprentice relationship.
 The guiding principle of a Transformative Numerologist is aligning the individual with their purpose so that they are in harmony with their resonant frequency.
 Transformative Numerologists, including Alara, do not provide written reports in order to stay true to the core teachings of Pythagoras.
 This is but one example of how numerology, at it’s heart, is a lifestyle to be lived and experienced, rather than simply defining numerical meaning.